Natural Baby Life logo (480 x 130)

 With a newborn, it can seem like all your baby does is sleep, eat, poop, and repeat so it may seem to you like they’re eating loads, but you have to remember that their tummies are tiny and can only hold a couple of ounces at a time.

-As your baby grows and develops, she will be able to eat more at a time, reducing the number of times she needs to be fed throughout the day and increasing the amount she’s able to take in.
 When bottle-feeding, it is important to match your baby’s bottle to how much milk or formula she should be taking in per feeding.
 A bottle that is too small can lead to your baby not getting enough to eat; a bottle that is too large can lead to waste.

-The amount you can expect your baby to consume per feeding can vary based on a few factors including their age, the time of day, if they’re experiencing a growth spurt, and if they aren’t feeling well.
+The amount you can expect your baby to consume per feeding can vary based on a few factors including their age, the time of day, whether they’re experiencing a growth spurt, and if they aren’t feeling well.

-We’ve provided a table listing the average amount of formula you can expect your baby to consume based on their age.
-You’ll also find the approximate number of feedings you can expect for your baby in a 24 hour period and the recommended bottle size based on their age.
+You’ll also find the approximate number of feedings you can expect for your baby in a 24-hour period and the recommended bottle size based on their age.

 Recommended Bottle Size Based on Age and Average Feeding